 The parents' guide to what's in this TV show.

-THE WHEEL is a survival challenge featuring six ordinary people trying to survive six extreme South American environments over a two month period.
-With only light survival packs and devices allowing them to call for help, each participant is dropped into different eco-zone, the location of which is determined by a wheel that, unbeknownst to them, is based on the lunar calendar.
-From dangerous rainforests to freezing tundras, the survivalists must quickly adapt to their surroundings and find food, water, and shelter to help them stay alive until the wheel suddenly sends them to a new place without any information about how long they will be there.
+THE WHEEL is a survival challenge featuring six ordinary people trying to survive six extreme South American environments over a two-month period.
+With only light survival packs and devices allowing them to call for help, each participant is dropped into a different eco-zone, the location of which is determined by a wheel that, unbeknownst to them, is based on the lunar calendar.
+From dangerous rainforests to freezing tundras, the survivalists must quickly adapt to their surroundings and find food, water, and shelter to help them stay alive until the wheel suddenly sends them to a new place without any information about how long they'll be there.

 This interesting but rather unoriginal series features people from different backgrounds and survival skills participating in grueling challenges to prove something to themselves.
 They all struggle to find food and water, create adequate shelter, and cope with the stress of being alone.
 On occasion, they also have to avoid being eaten by predators, and survive accidentally poisoning themselves.
 But they all take it one step at a time, and look for ways to problem solve when things seem impossible.